 Prevent Minnesota Nursing Home Sexual Assault

-Pursuant to federal and state regulations nursing homes have an obligation to keep their residents safe.
+Pursuant to federal and state regulations providers have an obligation to keep their residents safe from sexual assault.
 They are considered vulnerable adults by legal definition since they are staying in a nursing home facility.

 Pursuant to 42 CFR 483.12, the resident has the right to be free from abuse, neglect, misappropriation of resident property, and exploitation as defined in this subpart.
 This includes but is not limited to freedom from corporal punishment, involuntary seclusion and any physical or chemical restraint not required to treat the resident’s medical symptoms.

 Nursing Home Sexual Assault by Other Residents

 Due to resident rights, a resident in a assisted living facility have a legal right to have a relationship even a physical one with other residents if there is consent.
 Consent is the issue, at what point does one or both of the parties lose their legal right to consent to sex.
 If there is event without consent there may be civil liabilities for the facility and provider as well as potential criminal actions ranging from restraining orders to criminal charges.

 Nursing Home Sexual Assault by Staff Members

 There are also of course situations where staff members take advantage of the fact that resident’s may be confusion or have other cognitive issues that make them very vulnerable to sexual assault.
 Staff members should have background checks to limit the ability of persons with a known history to have contact with the residents.
 However, the backgrounds are not always performed in a timely manner, or there are new criminal issues that show up once the staff member is hired, or the report is missing key information from other states or countries.
 Then there are the staff that had never been caught abusing before but lacked the supervision of the staff and their actions which fostered an environment for those with a propensity to attempt sexual abuse.